 There are various treatment options for chronic pain sufferers including traditional medical management which involve pain relievers, antidepressants, anticonvulsants and/or opioids.
 However, before you consider long term pharmacological use, there are a number of effective conservative treatment options that you may want to try first such as exercise, physical therapy, nerve stimulation and psychological therapy.
 A multi-modal approach to chronic pain is always best.

-Your body is a masterpiece that consists of an array of muscles that are attached to the joints throughout your body.
-For optimal functionality of your body, there needs to be a balance of muscle length and strength between opposing muscles that are attached to surround the joints.
+Your Healthy Body is a masterpiece that consists of an array of muscles that are attached to the joints throughout your Healthy Body.
+For optimal functionality of your Healthy Body, there needs to be a balance of muscle length and strength between opposing muscles that are attached to surround the joints.
 In most cases, people transition from childhood with fairly neutral posture wherein our muscles and connective tissue are nicely balanced and we can move well.

 The licensed physiotherapists at ProActive Rehab & Sport Injury Centre suggest performing a few simple exercises at home to help correct common muscle imbalances: